Art and Design

 The aim of teaching Art and Design at Janet Duke Primary School is to develop children’s motor skills, language skills, decision-making, risk-taking and inventiveness.
 We also use Art and Design to inspire children to connect with their own culture and those of the wider world.

 In our school, children are taught about a variety of famous Artists and learn to be Artists, themselves.
 Children are encouraged to make Artistic choices from the Early Years Foundation Stage all the way through to Year 6, and we teach them a variety of techniques and processes to inspire, challenge and support them.

-Foundation Stage children learn and develop towards the Early Learning Goal in Expressive Arts and Design, which covers their progress in ‘exploring and using media and materials’ and ‘being imaginative’.
+Foundation Stage children learn and develop towards the Early Learning Goal in Expressive Arts and Design, which covers their progress in ‘creating with media and materials’ and ‘being imaginative and expressive’.
 Children have access to a wide range of materials, techniques and processes every day and are encouraged to use this imaginatively.